Jesus is God’s Word

 John likely knew Jesus because of the connection their mothers had with each other (Luke 1).
 But he didn’t seem to realize Jesus was the Messiah.

 A title for the Messiah.
 “Chosen One” tracks with a prophecy about a leader who receives the Spirit: “He is my chosen one, who pleases me.
-I have put my Spirit upon him” (Isaiah 42:1 NLT).
+I have put my Spirit upon him” (Isaiah 42:1 New Living Translation).
 Some ancient manuscripts substitute the phrase with “Son of God.”
 Bible experts are divided over which is correct.

 “Cephas” was a name familiar to people who spoke Aramaic, a common language in what is now Israel and the Palestinian Territories.
 Among people who spoke Greek, the international language of the day, the name translated as “Peter.”
 It’s a bit like “Stephen” in English is “Esteban” in Spanish.

 Jesus may have been referring to Psalm 32:2, “the man…in whose spirit there is no deceit!”
-(NASB).
+(New American Standard Bible).
 But he may also have been thinking of the dark side of Jacob, father of the 12 tribes of Israel.
 Jacob cheated his brother and his father, provoking his brother Esau to say to their father “No wonder you named him Jacob.
 He has cheated me twice“ (Genesis 27:36).
 “Jacob” sounds like the Hebrew for “heel” as well as “cheater.”
+Jacob was given his name because at birth he was seen grabbing the heel of his twin brother, Esau.
 “He grabbed your heel” later became a Hebrew saying that meant someone cheated you.

 Usually translated “Son of Man.”
 This is a title Jesus used a lot to describe himself.
 In the Jewish Bible the phrase contains hints of divinity in some passages and humanity in others—perhaps a perfect phrase for describing someone Christians would say was fully God and fully human.
-Hint of the divine: the prophet Daniel “saw someone like a son of man coming with the clouds of heaven” (Daniel 7:13 NLT).
-Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1 NLT).
+Hint of the divine: the prophet Daniel “saw someone like a son of man coming with the clouds of heaven” (Daniel 7:13 New Living Translation).
+Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1 New Living Translation).